Frequently Asked Questions

 ).to

 : Essential for handling potential errors during the API call (e.g., invalid number, Twilio service issue, network error).
-We log the error and return a structured failure response.
+Log the error and return a structured failure response.<!-- GAP: Missing explanation of message lifecycle states (queued, sent, delivered, failed) and timing expectations (Type: Substantive) --> <!-- EXPAND: Could add example of handling multiple media URLs and demonstrating the array capability (Type: Enhancement) -->

-Let's create the Express API endpoint that will use our sendMmsMessage
+Create the Express API endpoint that uses your

 POST /send-mms